Brie Howard-Darling: Fanny

 Howard-Darling rejoined Fanny in 1974, recording Rock and Roll Survivors released on Casablanca Records.
-The first single, "I've Had It" reached #79 on the Billboard Hot 100.
-Their second single, Butter Boy, spent 11 weeks on the Billboard Hot 100 peaking at #29 on April 5, 1975.
+The first single, "I've Had It" reached number 79 on the Billboard Hot 100.
+Their second single, Butter Boy, spent 11 weeks on the Billboard Hot 100 peaking at number 29 on April 5, 1975.
 Fanny was the first all-woman rock band to release an album on a major label.
 After a U.S. tour promoting the album, Darling (Brie Howard) left the band.

 David Bowie said of Fanny in 1999 to Rolling Stone:

 They were one of the finest ... rock bands of their time.
 They were extraordinary: They wrote everything ... they were just colossal and wonderful, and nobody's ever mentioned them.
 They're as important as anybody else who's ever been, ever; it just wasn't their time.

 In 2018, original band members Jean Millington (bass), June Millington (lead guitar), and Howard-Darling reunited as Fanny Walked the Earth, releasing an eponymous album, their first recording together in more than 40 years.
 It features several female musicians who have credited Fanny with helping open the door for them decades ago, among them the Runaways’ Cherie Currie, the Go-Go's Kathy Valentine, the Bangles’ Susanna Hoffs, Vicki and Debbi Peterson, veteran rock singer and musician Genya Ravan and former Fanny member Patti Quatro, the sister of Suzi Quatro.

+Howard-Darling was featured prominently in the 2021 documentary film Fanny: The Right to Rock, directed by Bobbi Jo Hart.
+The film presents a history of the band from their origins through Fanny Walked the Earth.

 American Girls

 American Girls (band) were an American all-female band based in California, United States.
 The band consisted of Howard-Darling (vocals, drums, percussion), Hilary Shepard (vocals, percussion), DB Tressler (guitar), Miiko Watanabe (bass, backing vocals) and Teresa James (keyboards, backing vocals).
 Original members included Louise Goffin (rhythm guitar, lead and backing vocals) and Daryl Hannah (keyboards).

-American Girls released one album, in 1986 titled American Girls.
+American Girls released one album in 1986 titled American Girls.
 The video for their single "American Girl" received some airplay on MTV.

-Their song "Androgynous" appeared in the 1986 film Tough Guys and the song "American Girl" appeared on the soundtrack for Out of Bounds.
+Their song "Androgynous" appeared in the 1986 film Tough Guys, and the song "American Girl" appeared on the soundtrack for Out of Bounds.
 They also opened for The Lords of the New Church on 1986 tour dates.

 Miles Copeland III (brother of the Police's Stewart Copeland) was the band's manager.